rlunar/valkey-php/docs/content/sorted-sets.md

 ### bzPop
 -----
-_**Description**_: Block until Redis can pop the highest or lowest scoring members from one or more ZSETs.
+_**Description**_: Block until Valkey can pop the highest or lowest scoring members from one or more ZSETs.
 There are two commands (`BZPOPMIN` and `BZPOPMAX` for popping the lowest and highest scoring elements respectively.)

 ##### *Prototype*
 ```php